 4 to 6 fresh peaches, peeled and sliced, OR

-3 to 4 packages fresh raspberries, blueberries or blackberries
+3 to 4 packages fresh raspberries, blueberries, blackberries or strawberries*

 2/3 cup sugar

 Preheat oven to 350F.
 Mix fresh fruit, sugar and flour in a mixing bowl.
 Add cinnamon, if desired.
 Pour into an 8 x 8-inch baking pan.
 Cut butter into small pieces and sprinkle on top.